josmac69/case_study_pf/README.md

 * For assistance with this task, you may find this link helpful: [GeoPy module](https://geopy.readthedocs.io/en/stable/#module-geopy.distance)
 * This ETL should live inside the provided docker container and run by the docker-compose command.

-#### Submission Guidelines:
-Submit your project (without binaries) along with a screenshot showing successful running in a public git repository.
-We assume that this task should take 1-2 hours, not more.
-We will also pay attention to your coding style, so make sure your solution is written in a concise and clear manner.
-You have 5 days to complete the task and return the link to your git repository.
-We will check that no commit to the repository was made after the deadline.
-If you have any questions about the task, do not hesitate to reach out to us.

-Your task will be to write the ETL script inside the analytics/analytics.py file.

 ## Solution:
-This is a very interesting task and I decided to do more than just a simple ETL script.

 The whole solution is managed using make commands.
 There are following targets available in the Makefile:
 * `make init` - initializes the environment for airflow
 * `make start-all` - starts the whole environment